Azure/c-util/devdoc/watchdog.md

 The watchdog timer uses state management to operate:
 - On start, it will move to the open state on success.
-- callbacks will only be called in the open state.
+- Expiration callbacks will only be called in the open state.
 The callback will call `sm_exec_begin` to ensure timer is ready and will call `sm_exec_end` upon completion.
+- When the timer is reset the state is transitioned to closed first to ensure any executing callback is complete and block incoming callbacks.
+Then it is reopened to allow callbacks again.
-- When timer is reset or stopped, the state is transistioned to closed first to ensure any executing callback is complete.
+- When the timer is stopped, the state is transistioned to closed first to ensure any executing callback is complete, then the timer and state management are destroyed.

 ## Exposed API